abuseofnotation/abuseofnotation.github.io/scratchpads/misc.md

 Everyone wants to be the best, noone wats to question the criteria that determine what the best is.

-Borko's principle
+Jencel's principle
 ---

 People often claim to come up with a new idea, instead of recognizing prior art and using a name that is already there, because they are eager to attach their names to something, out of sheer vanity.

-I call this “Borko’s principle”
+I call this “Jencel’s principle”

 Metahumour
 ---